 At the optional seminar students will be given the first set of materials relating to an arbitration cases; these will normally cover all information but the hearing.
 Candidates will be required to start working on the awards by drafting summary of facts, summary of parties’ positions, claims, etc. Two weeks after the optional seminar students will be sent a second set of materials (typically the information relating to the hearing) and they will have twenty-four (24) hours to complete their award.
 Awards should be no less than 5,000 words and presented in a format that it is suitable for international arbitration award.
 Relevant instructions will be conveyed by the way of reading and the seminar.

 Read more about the International Award Writing module.

-It is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution or Postgraduate Diploma International Commercial Arbitration (Distance Learning) at Queen Mary, University of London.
-It is also open to LLM students at Queen Mary as well as outside participants.
+This module is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution or Postgraduate Diploma International Commercial Arbitration (Distance Learning) at Queen Mary University of London.
+It is also open to LLM students at Queen Mary University of London as well as outside participants.

-External applicants and Queen Mary LLM students should book online via the Queen Mary e-shop.
-Current QM Diploma students do not need to book as attendance is included in their programme.
+External applicants and Queen Mary University of London LLM students should book online.
+Current QMUL Diploma students do not need to book as attendance is included in their programme.

 Please note that CCLS events may be photographed or video and audio recorded.
 These materials will be used for internal and external promotional purposes only by Queen Mary University of London.
 If you object to appearing in the photographs, please let our photographer know on the day.
 Alternatively you can email CCLS Events Team, on firstname.lastname@example.org in advance of the event that you are attending.